 Jaraa-janama-dukhau-gha taatpyamaanam Prabho paahi Aapanna-maam-iisha shambho II8II

-Hey Lord Shiva, I am ignorant and don’t know how to perform yoga, japan (prayer) or puja (how to perform rituals).
+Hey Lord Shiva, I am ignorant and don’t know how to perform yoga, japa (prayer) or puja (how to perform rituals).
 I always at all times only bow to you almighty my Shambhu (other name of lord Shiva).
 Lord, please protect me from the sorrows of birth and old age, also save me from the sins which lead to sufferings.
 I pray to you Lord to protect me from indispositions.

 Rudraassttaka-Idam Proktam Viprena Hara-Tossaye Ye Patthanti Naraa Bhaktyaa Tessaam Shambhuh Prasiidati